Memorial Park & Pier Washroom Upgrade

-There’s no doubt about it – the pier-side lawn and panoramic ocean views that Memorial Park offers make it one of the City’s favourite gathering spaces!
-So, whether people gather for a picnic with the family, a day of soaking up the sun with friends, or for the perfect viewing spot for fireworks shows throughout the year or one of the summer’s seaside concerts, Memorial Park is the place to be.
+There’s no doubt about it – the pier-side lawn and panoramic ocean views that Memorial Park offers make the park a major tourist attraction and one of the City’s favourite gathering spaces!
+So, whether people gather for a picnic with the family, a day of soaking up the sun with friends, or for the perfect viewing spot for fireworks shows or one of the summer’s seaside concerts, Memorial Park is the place to be.

-Because of the popularity of the park, and to accommodate the growth of the City around it, the City of White Rock is upgrading the park space and adjacent pier washrooms.
+Because of the popularity of the park, and to accommodate the growth of White Rock, the City is upgrading the park space and adjacent pier washrooms.
 The approved concept design includes new washroom facilities, a useable space for concerts and other performances, a Splash Zone water feature, and more!

-Community Engagement: The City held two Open Houses, one on September 14 and one on September 24, to collect feedback from the community.
+The City held two Open Houses, one on September 14, 2016 and one on September 24, 2016 to collect feedback from the community.
 Information boards, imagery, and a draft concept were on display.
 Residents dropped in and shared their ideas with the team.
 Session 1 focused on collecting initial thoughts to improve the "working draft" concept.
 Session 2 showcased the revised concept plan and offered the opportunity for the public to add further insight.

 If you were unable to attend the events, we encourage you to view the event materials from: